elkromer/dnd-assist/README.md

 # pyenv
-A commandline assistant for managing 2ed and 5ed dnd characters.
+A commandline assistant for 2ed and 5ed gameplay.

 Please do not expect: